percevalve/botany18_pycon/README.md

 Once again traps were selected irrelevant to the player ('X' or 'O').
 This was to allow preventing your move giving the opportunity to bloc a winning "line_of_4": [athanase_no_traps.py will not fall for this trap set up by human player 'X'](http://botany18.pyconuk.org/play/human/164/?moves=3233225655663252263663505000001111).

 ### athanase_no_traps_priority.py
-The page for Athanase 'No traps Priority' is [available on the Botany18 server](http://botany18.pyconuk.org/bots/257/) and you can [start play against him](http://botany18.pyconuk.org/play/human/257/) or [play against him letting him start](http://botany18.pyconuk.org/play/257/human/).
+The page for Athanase 'No traps Priority' is [available on the Botany18 server](http://botany18.pyconuk.org/bots/257/) and you can [start playing against him](http://botany18.pyconuk.org/play/human/257/) or [play against him letting him start](http://botany18.pyconuk.org/play/257/human/).

 It turns out all traps are not made equal, at the end of the game you might have to chose to fall into an enemy trap (and lose) or fall into your own trap (and let your opponent prevent you from losing.... for now).